KenKundert/assimilate/doc/configuring.rst

 keep_yearly
 ~~~~~~~~~~~

-Number of yearly archives to keep.
+Specifies how many *per year* archives to keep.

+See :ref:`retention settings <retention settings>` for more detail.

 .. _match_archives: